 Medicine is moving towards consumerism.
 On the one hand that is good because patients may be more involved in their health care and decision making.
 On the other hand, sometimes it feels there is more of a focus on providing superficial aspects of customer care rather than quality medical care.

-One question every physician should ask themselves before pursuing sleep medicine:
+One question every physician should ask before pursuing sleep medicine:

 What is the one thing you could not live with?
 For me, I don’t like monotony.
 Fortunately every day is a little different: different schedule, different people, and different stories.
 I find it rewarding to listen to patients’ individual stories and struggles; you never know who is sitting on the other side of the door!
 My day is a mix of clinic work and reading studies.
 I also find it invigorating to be involved with education of trainees, other staff physicians and even the community.

-One resource that has helped me during my fellowship or in my current role:
+One resource that has helped me as a sleep doctor:

 Advice to someone interested in pursing a career in sleep medicine: